Nightdive Studios: Subsequent projects (2013–present)

 Using the funds generated by past releases, Night Dive Studios acquired the System Shock IP from Star Insurance Company in August 2015, intending to create a remake of the first System Shock.
 The company released an enhanced version of the original game, which adds support for more resolutions and mouselook, in September that year.
 Night Dive Studios has since announced it has acquired full rights to the System Shock series, and are considering developing a third title in the series, as well as remakes for both previous titles, working with original concept artist Robert Waters for some of the design.
 In August 2015, Night Dive announced it was working on remasters for Turok: Dinosaur Hunter and Turok 2: Seeds of Evil.
 The first game was released in 2015, followed by the sequel in 2017.
 In December 2015, the company had licensed the System Shock IP to OtherSide Entertainment, headed by former Looking Glass Studios creative director Paul Neurath, for the development of System Shock 3.
 In May 2016, Night Dive Studios rebranded as Nightdive Studios.

 Nightdive had considered a remaster of the Nintendo 64 title Goldeneye 007, and had secured the rights for the James Bond properties from Metro-Goldwyn-Mayer and Eon Productions, but failed to secure Nintendo's own permission.
-Nintendo released its own remaster of GoldenEye in 2022.
+Nintendo independently re-released GoldenEye in 2023 via Nintendo Classics.